 With the knowledge we now have about the practices the Underground Railroad often used to help the slaves escape to safety, it does not seem far-fetched to say that using the song lyrics to communicate secretly was very possible, whether we are talking about the map songs or the signal songs.
 I would say it is very possible that the songs were really used in such way, since, as I have found out and proved, there are quite a lot of different songs that seem to hide those messages.

+Conclusion

-In summarythe Spirituals have evolved under quite unique circumstances, from the African cultural origin of the enslaved Blacks which was deeply spiritual and included the worship of the divine into everyday life of the people, and the enslavement of the Blacks itself, which caused the pain and suffering, as well as the undying resilience, a feature that is not hard to notice in the lyrics of the Spirituals.
+In summary, the Spirituals have evolved under quite unique circumstances, from the African cultural origin of the enslaved Blacks which was deeply spiritual and included the worship of the divine into everyday life of the people, and the enslavement of the Blacks itself, which caused the pain and suffering, as well as the undying resilience, a feature that is not hard to notice in the lyrics of the Spirituals.

 When the slaves had arrived at the new continent, not only has it resulted in mixing and combining their individual religious beliefs but later-on these beliefs merged with the Christian religion of their masters as well.
 The introduction of the slaves to the Christian religion was however not immediate, as at first, the slave owners did not care for the slaves’ religious education.
 They were only introduced to the Bible roughly about a century after the slave trade had been established.
 Even though the Bible was intended to be used as a tool to make the slaves more obedient, it has done quite the opposite, as the slaves interpreted the word of God in their way, and were able to see the parallels between themselves and the Moses’ people who had also been enslaved by the Egyptian Pharaoh.
 It is not a surprise that the character of Moses was one of the most popular among the slaves, as he represented the messiah through whom God saved the Israelites from slavery.
 For this reason, the Spiritual texts are full of references to the Old Testament of the Bible, as well as the figures it features.